Fall Safety for Seniors: What to Know and What to Do

 -Stay seated until you’re sure you’re ok, and then notify a loved one about your fall so they can take you to a doctor for an examination.

 The last point is an important one: falls shouldn’t remain a secret.
-Many seniors are embarrassed to admit they’ve suffered a fall, but if you fall once, odds are it will happen again – studies show that falling once doubles your chances of falling again.
+Many older adults are embarrassed to admit they’ve suffered a fall, but if you fall once, odds are it will happen again – studies show that falling once doubles your chances of falling again.

 With that in mind, if you escape a fall with no injuries, you may not be as lucky next time.
 If it’s time to consider senior living, Prestige’s commitment to safety and fall reduction classes can help you stay safe.